vietnd69/dst-api-webdocs/docs/api-vanilla/core/constants.md

 ## TUNING Constants

-TUNING is a special table containing game balance values that are widely used:
+TUNING is a special table containing game balance values that are widely used throughout Don't Starve Together:

 ```lua
 -- Typical values in TUNING